nus-cs2103-AY2324S1/tp/docs/team/bwangpj.md

 ### Contributions to the UG

-- Describe useful features relevant to NUS SoC students at the start, i.e. filtering and navigating between commands using up/down arrow keys
+- Describe useful features relevant to NUS SoC students at the start of the UG, i.e. filtering and navigating between commands using up/down arrow keys
 - Include labelled UI diagram of the various information that is stored and displayed in the UI
+- Include documentation for `filter` command
 - Explain and emphasise that indexing is 1-based and not 0-based
 - Explain and emphasise how duplicate contacts are handled - only by name, and only with an exact match of name
 - Clarify how input commands with empty fields are handled
-- Documentation for `filter` command

 ### Contributions to the DG